AlbertDabal/toDoList/README.md

-# What is this aplication
+# What is this application

 This site is a basic task organizer.
 You can write and group each task with individual category and dates.
 It will help you manage all your work everyday.